Take this quiz and find out how much you know about what Catholics believe. Answers are below.

 Authority to Interpret Scripture:

-- Lutheran – Relies on personal interpretation and may be different from someone else.
+- Lutheran – Relies on personal interpretation resulting in thousands of different interpretations.
+This gives no unity.

 - Catholic – Relies on the authority of the magistrate, under the direction of the Holy Spirit, to interpret scripture producing a uniform interpretation.